 Extra requirements for transporters

 If you transport spent antifreeze generated by others, you will need to keep paperwork.
 The shipping papers will need to say, “Material not regulated by DOT (Washington State Dangerous Waste Only, Toxic).”
-You also need a RCRA Site ID number.
+You also need an EPA/State Identification Number.